Guide to Family Mediation

 6. What is the interface between mediation and the legal agreement?

 Most people involved in mediation want to ensure that the agreements they reach with the other parent/party are legally binding.
-As your professional mediator, Joan will work with you both to ensure that you are fully informed about your rights and responsibilities and the effects of each of the decisions in your agreement.
-Once completed, your final draft can be delivered to your lawyers for independent legal advice (ILA).
-This will ensure that documents, which you co-author in mediation*, will be legally binding, in the unlikely event of future escalations.
-Joan also respects your preference as to when in the process to engage your lawyer.
+As your professional mediator, Joan will work with you both to ensure that you are fully informed about your rights and responsibilities and the ramifications of each of the decisions in your agreement.
+Joan uses the same software as Ontario lawyers to draft all applicable legal documents.